Karnataka Bank Home Loan

 Other Information: Karnataka Bank Home Loan

-- How rate of interest will change if interest rate is linked to PLR: Home Loan Interest Rate is linked to PLR and any change in PLR will lead to change in rates of interest on the home loan.
+- How rate of interest will change if interest rate is linked to PLR: Home Loan Interest Rate is linked to PLR, and any change in PLR will lead to change in rates of interest on the home loan.
 Interest rates on home loan account will rise or fall with the increase or decrease of PLR, proportionately.

-- Co-obligant or Guarantor: Co-obligant or guarantor is an individual who undertakes to re-pay the bank loan in case principal borrower fails.
+- Co-obligate or Guarantor: Co-obligate or guarantor is an individual who undertakes to re-pay the bank loan in case principal borrower fails.
 The amount of his liability will be the same that of the principal borrower and the Bank can take strict actions against him for recovery along with the principal borrower.
 Guarantor can't say that his liability will start only after the remedies against the principal borrower are exhausted.

 - Processing and Sanctions of loan: Loan will be sanctioned within 15 working days, if sanction of loan is at branch level and will be disposed off within 30 working days, if sanction is at RO level.
-Loan application will be dispossed off within 45 working days, if sanction is at HO level after receipt of all required documents from the loan applicant.
+Loan application will be disposed off within 45 working days, if sanction is at HO level after receipt of all required documents from the loan applicant.